 The same two brands that make sour cream also make cream cheese.
 I'm less partial on this one, but generally buy the Tofutti since that's what is in my stores.
 Tofutti also makes multiple flavors of cream cheese, but they can be hard to find.
 The Follow Your Heart brand of cream cheese is also good.

 I never really liked mayo as as a non-vegan, but Vegenaise is good (though I don't eat it often).
 Shana says it tastes a TON like dairy mayo, but you'll have to take her word for it.
 They have also come out with a number of flavor varieties, in case you want to spice up your mayo.
-A newcomer to the vegan mayo scene is made by a food tech company (apparently that's a thing) and is called Just Mayo.
+Another standard option in the vegan mayo scene is made by a food tech company (apparently that's a thing) and is called Just Mayo.
 This is my preferred brand to use when I make vegan ranch, as it is thicker than Vegenaise.
 Another plus is that Just Mayo is more commonly found in major national grocery store chains.
 However, even Hellman's is making a vegan mayo!

 Depending on what you want to do, there are a large number of ways to replace eggs in recipes.
 My go to replacement is Ener-G Egg Replacer.
 It's a dry powder you mix with water.
 Awesome and easy.
 However, there are a ton of other options (depending on what you need the egg to do: bind or provide structure/leavening).

 - Applesauce or bananas: will give flavor, but work well to bind

 - Tofu: great for quiche (seriously) or in smaller amounts for individual eggs